AyeCode/geodirectory/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 Top Business Directory plugin for WordPress.
-Build a City Directory, Classified Ads, Real Estate Directory, Job Board Directory, Member Directory
+Build a City Business Directory, Classified Ads, Real Estate Directory, Job Board, Member Directory

 == Description ==

 Harness the leading Business Directory Plugin for WordPress to help listings everywhere get found by the right people.
-No matter what you need to build, be it a Business Directory, a Job Board, a Real Estate Listings website, or a Classifieds Website, GeoDirectory turns any WordPress theme into a robust search network for users.
+No matter what you need to build, be it a City Directory, a Job Board, a Real Estate Listings website, or a Classifieds Website, GeoDirectory turns any WordPress theme into a robust search network for users.
 Add all your business listings at once and tap into an impressive set of shortcodes, blocks, and widgets to set up intuitive, location-based website directories.

 Do it all stress-free and in style with 100% compatible WordPress page builders like Gutenberg, Elementor, Beaver Builder, Divi, and Oxygen!